ffoDevilSusiJ/RabbitMQTZ/README.md

 # RabbitMQTZ

-This project is a tool for generating and handling tasks using RabbitMQ message broker.
+This is a tool for creating and handling tasks using RabbitMQ message broker.

 ## Requirements
 * Node.js